Daniel595/Jetson_nano_face_recognition/README.md

     The "face_classifier" detects if the training-data changed since the last training.
 If so the SVM's will be trained again, otherwise the trained SVM's will be deserialized from "/svm".

+5. run:

+    At the first run the network will build cuda engines what takes about 3 mins.
+The engines will be serialized and reused.
+Note: if the image size changes the pnet engines need to be rebuilt since.

 ## Tests